 - In case of conflict – law and order are practiced differently.
 Two lambs are assigned to each party – making a deep cut in the foreleg to insert poison in the body.
 The party whose lamb dies earlier is believed to have lost the case.

 Fun Fact – Malana Cream is the most expensive item you will find on most Amsterdam menus.

 Rules for Tourists in Malana

 - Don’t get in physical contact with the villagers in Malana.
 While people are friendly, outsiders are not allowed to touch people here, without permission.
-So much so, the shopkeepers will ask you to keep the money on the counter so refrain from physical contact.
+So much so, the shopkeepers will ask you to keep the money on the counter, so refrain from physical contact.

-- Keeping in line with above – if you are photographing villagers – it is best to seek permission.
+- Keeping in line with the above – if you are photographing villagers – it is best to seek permission.
 Well, you should seek it anywhere in the world.

 - Visitors are not allowed to use the local dialect – Kanashi.
 Further, visiting temples is also strictly prohibited.
-This may be to maintain the secrecy around their practices.
+This prohibition may be to maintain the secrecy around their practices.

 - Police Intervention is not allowed.
 If you seek the help of the police – you’ll be fined.